2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 > Without bloodshed, by the sole power of opinion, a revolution as profound, perhaps more profound than that which our fathers carried out in 1789.

 From this meeting would emerge the League against the Corn Laws, or the Grain Laws, as Bastiat would call them.
-But very quickly, this goal would become that of the total and unilateral abolition of protectionism.
+However, this goal would soon become the total and unilateral abolition of protectionism.

 ![image](assets/en/038.webp)